-John Horn – Executive Director
+Shelley Cook – Executive Director

-Morgan Saddington – Administrative Coordinator
+Morgan Saddington – Administrative / Financial Coordinator

-Morgan moved to the Cowichan Valley in 2008 and is happy to call the area her home with her husband, two daughters, dog Moose and two cats.
+Morgan moved to the Cowichan Valley in 2008 and is happy to call the area her home with her husband, two daughters, dog Moose and cat Po.
 She joins Cowichan Housing with a strong background in non-profit arts administration, having worked previously with the Cowichan Valley Arts Council.
 Morgan continues to maintain her arts connection with the community as an active artist participating in local shows and events and by maintaining her own business, Morgan Ann Designs Jewellery.

-Joy Hayden – Fundraiser
+Joy Hayden – Chair

 A seasoned fundraiser and community engager, Joy has a proven track record of increasing revenues and developing new programs in the human services, not for profit sector.

 For more than 25 years Joy has ensured those most vulnerable in our communities have the resources they require to be successful.
 Through this process she learned very quickly that safe and sustainable housing should be a priority and as a result Joy has led the development of numerous affordable housing projects and has developed numerous innovative housing solutions.

 Joy moved to Cobble Hill last year and maintains her role in North Vancouver as Innovation and Engagement Specialist at Hollyburn Family Services Society.
 Her title aptly describes her focus to raise funds for unique programs that address gaps in services for people experiencing social issues in the community.

 Gail Calderwood – Treasurer